Matho123/ba_image_matcher/README.md

 # bachelor thesis image matching

 # Installation
+- image_matcher/image_matcher is a pre compiled binary which can be executed without installing anything

+- if you want to build the project you need to install go https://go.dev/doc/install
+- `cd image_matcher` and execute `go get` to install dependencies from the go.mod
+- run `go build` to build the project

 *Starting database*

-- you can start the database by simply using `docker-compose up` in projects root
+- you can start the mysql database by simply executing `docker-compose up` command in projects root

 # Arguments
 *`image_path`:*